apinf/api-guidelines/response-codes.md

 These status codes represent that the requested action was received and successfully processed by the server.

-**200 Ok** The standard HTTP response representing success for GET, PUT or POST.
+**200 Ok** The standard HTTP response representing success for GET, PUT and POST.

 **201 Created** This status code should be returned whenever the new instance is created.
 E.g on creating a new instance, using POST method, should always return 201 status code.